jaimeacostag/data-quality-dashboard/README.md

 ![Dashboard](screenshots/dashboard.png)

 **The dashboard is reporting a 51% data quality level**, or 2673 out of 5489 SKUs not meeting all data quality rules.
-While there is significannt work to be done, the dashboard enables the work to be broken down into manageable, actionable tasks.**
+While there is significant work to be done, the dashboard enables the work to be broken down into manageable, actionable tasks.**

 Several **actionables** can be determined by using this dashboard